atljp/THUG-SDL/README.md

 The control settings in the launcher expect the default gamepad binds.
 When you change to a non-default setup and want to change the controls, you have to account for the bind changes.<br>
 Example:
 - Default Ps2 layout: Spin left on L1, Spin right on R1.
 Nollie on L2, Switch/Revert on R2
-- - In your custom binds you swap L1 <-> L2 and R1 <-> R2
+- - In your custom binds you want to swap L1 <-> L2 and R1 <-> R2.
+This can be done directly in the "Gamepad" tab in the launcher
-- - When you want to set the Caveman key to be on the L1 key, you would have to select L2 in the control options
+- - When you want to set the Caveman key to be on the L1 key, you would have to select L2 in the "Controls" tab in the launcher
+Example 2:
+- Default Xbox layout: Spin left and Nollie on L2, Spin Right and Revert on R2, Caveman on either L1 or R1
+- - In your custom binds you want Spin left and Nollie on L1, Spin right and revert on L2, Caveman on R1 and Dropdown on R2.
+- - In the "Gamepad" tab in the launcher, set Spin left on L1, Spin right on L2, Caveman on R2
+- - In the "Controls" tab in the launcher, set Caveman to R1 and Drop down to L1 (you moved the default bind from L1 to R2 so it will apply R2).
+The controls tab only knows about the default binds.

 ## BUILDING FROM SOURCE